MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/netringbufferincrementindex.md

 This routine is equivalent to `Index++`, except it accounts for the wraparound of a ring buffer.

-For example, you can use this routine to return a packet to the operating system, by incrementing BeginIndex.
+For example, you can use this routine to return a packet to the operating system by incrementing **BeginIndex**:

 ```cpp
 NET_RING_BUFFER *ringBuffer = . . .;